Dietetic Internship Program Frequently Asked Questions (FAQ)

 A: The Community rotation is usually the final four weeks of the internship.
-Since UK and VA are high-level acuity trauma centers, we lack the ability to show the interns what small hospitals, county health departments, WIC clinics, etc., do on a daily basis.
+Since UK is a high-level acuity trauma center, we lack the ability to show the interns what small hospitals, county health departments, WIC clinics, etc., do on a daily basis.
 During Community rotation, interns live in a more rural environment within the community.
 Housing is provided for the interns during this month long rotation.
 Experiences may include diabetes cooking classes, school lunch programs, retirement facilities, WIC experiences and other teaching opportunities.
 This is a unique opportunity for the interns and is often their favorite month of the internship.

 Q: What is a typical day during the internship?

 A: Interns work the same schedules as their preceptors.
 Typically, a day with the preceptor is 8 a.m. – 4:30 p.m.
 Some preceptors work earlier shifts, but the day with the preceptor is generally eight hours.
 During the work day, interns provide patient care with the preceptor and complete nutrition assessments, follow-up notes and education sessions.
 After a day at the hospital, interns will have between three and four hours of homework and projects each evening.
 This is definitely not an 8 a.m. - 5 p.m. internship.

 A: Interns have class once a week for approximately one-and-half hours.
 The director uses class time to cover topics that will prepare the interns for upcoming rotations and/or future career opportunities.
 It is also a time for the group to touch base, talk about how things are going, and address any questions or concerns.

 Q: How much autonomy will I have with my preceptor?